 What is your favorite color?
 White

 What is your favorite food?
-Posh and rice
+Posho and beans

 What is your favorite thing to do?
-Daily chores and tasks
+Sweeping the compound and household tasks

 What is your favorite subject in school?
-English
+Religious education